Economy of the Falkland Islands: Squid

 The Illex squid (Illex argentinus) which typically has a mantle length of 20 to 28 cm and a weight of 150 to 500 g is the most important fish to the Falklands economy followed by its smaller cousin, the Patagonian squid (Doryteuthis gahi) which typically has a mantle length of 10 to 15 cm and a weight of 75 to 150 g.
 Neither species was discovered in substantial numbers near the Falklands until the late 1980s.

-The lllex squid has its spawning grounds at the mouth of the Río de la Plata and a migratory pattern that takes it southwards along the Patagonian Shelf as far as the FICZ to its feeding grounds.
+The illex squid has its spawning grounds at the mouth of the Río de la Plata and a migratory pattern that takes it southwards along the Patagonian Shelf as far as the FICZ to its feeding grounds.
 It then returns to its spawning grounds via a route that lies off the continental shelf.
 In some years, such as 2007, it enters the FICZ with a resultant good harvest, it other years, such as 2009, it does not migrate as far south as the FICZ at all.
 The catch for the 2010 season in the Falklands recovered to 12105 tonnes, but still the fourth lowest since the beginning of the licensing system.
 This has been attributed to the lower than usual sea temperatures during the feeding season in February–May.

 The Patagonian squid, unlike the Illex, remain in Falkland Island waters all year and are concentrated in the Loloigo box—an area within the Falklands Plateau to the east and south-east of the islands and are harvested during both the austral spring and autumn.